naoshibaikyu/superbuddn/epilogues/incorrect6.md

 Shop Employee: …and what would you like your cake to say?

-Nadine: (covering the phone to look at her roommates) Do we want a talking cake?
+Nadine Confused: (covering the phone to look at her roommates) Do we want a talking cake?

 %